MasterCard Foundation Scholarship Program for Africans

 Alumni Network: Graduates of the Scholars Program will be connected through an alumni network that offers information, resources, and opportunities to consult with other graduates.

 Please check the specific eligibility criteria of the host institution/university you are interested in.

 Applications must be made directly to the participating university/institution of your choice.
-Deadline varies but is around February-July 2013 this year.
+Deadline varies but is around January-July 2015.

 It is important to visit the institution’s or university’s websites (see above links) and the official website (link found below) for detailed information on how to apply for this scholarship.